Cost basis for crypto is a critical number your team needs to know for your accounting processes.

 For example, you might purchase one BTC for $20,000 on August 1st and another BTC for $15,000 on September 1st.

 There are tax advantages to calculating the loss with the first cost basis (from August 1st) as that shows a much larger capital loss than the second cost basis (from September 1st).
-That being said, you could also land your company in serious trouble if it’s obvious you’re evading crypto taxes.
+However, you can also land your company in serious trouble if it’s obvious you’re evading crypto taxes.

 This leads us to the next question: